Albertabrahams/upayment-clas/README.md

 5- All of task is done.
 You can create a new product with plus icon or delete it with delete button or click a product and see details.<br>
 6- You didn't mention about delete button position so i made it manually.<br>
 7- In main page, filter button is active.
 You can filter products.<br>
+8- Also, I use Bootstrap, regular css, css module for styles.
-8- Finally, I used .env and deploy project with Heroku.
+9- Finally, I used .env and deploy project with Heroku.
 I hope you like it.
 Please share your opinions with me about it. <br>
-9- I could add more extras but i didn't want to lose main project path.
+10- I could add more extras but i didn't want to lose main project path.
 Thank you!<br>

 # Getting Started with Create React App